 Becoming a member of the RWA Artist Network

-Members are encouraged to support and engage with our exhibitions and learning programme and will benefit from contact with our Academician body who play a vital role in the RWAs artistic community.
+Members are encouraged to support and engage with our exhibitions and learning programme and will benefit from contact with our Academician body, which plays a vital role in the RWA's artistic community.

 The scheme is open to:

 - Practising visual artists in any discipline